arp242/z18n/README.md

 ### Adding context
 It's often useful for translators to have some clue what exactly a string refers to.
-Generally speaking, the shorter the string, the more useful this context is.
+Generally speaking, the shorter the string, the more useful adding context is.

 There are two ways to add context; the first is in the message ID; for example: